Arkaeriit/Cyberland-server/README.md

 A Cyberland server hosts multiple boards.
 Each board is independent of the other and they are meant to be about various subjects.
 For example, the board `/t/` form `cyberland.bobignou.red` is meant to be about technology while the board `/n/` is meant to be about news.

 ### Post
 Cyberland posts are very simples.
-They have a unique `ID` field which is a positive integer.
+They have a unique `id` field which is a positive integer.
 This field corresponds to the order in the board they are posted.
-The first post on a board will have ID 1, the second will have ID 2.
-Two posts on the same board can not have the same ID but two posts from two different boards can have the same ID.
+The first post on a board will have id 1, the second will have id 2.
+Two posts on the same board can not have the same id but two posts from two different boards can have the same id.

 The posts also have a `ReplyTo` field.
-This field contains a positive integer that is the ID of another post from the same board.
+This field contains a positive integer that is the id of another post from the same board.
 If that field contains 0, that means that the post is not replying to any other and is the start of a new thread.
 Alternatively, the field can contain "null" to express the same thing.

 Lastly, the post has a `content` field that contains the message in the post.
 The message can be made from Unicode characters or, if the board allows it, Unicode characters and ANSI escape code.
 The content field can have a maximum size and the server could reject messages that are bigger than this size.